Heels Were Never Just for Women: Men in Heels

 As people begin to feel more comfortable expressing their authentic selves, we see heels no longer confined to gender.
 Heels in various styles and types, including stilettos, are now made in a range of sizes and available to all.

-Happy Pride Month and enjoy your heels, everyone!
+Enjoy your heels, everyone!

 We love art history and writing about it.
 Your support helps us to sustain DailyArt Magazine and keep it running.